 Axel Springer Fellow - Class of Spring 2013

-Saba Mahmood is an associate professor of anthropology at the University of California, Berkeley.
-She is the author of Politics of Piety: The Islamic Revival and the Feminist Subject, which received the 2005 Victoria Schuck Award from the American Association of Political Science.
-Most recently she is the co-author of Is Critique Secular?
+Saba Mahmood was an associate professor of anthropology at the University of California, Berkeley.
+She is the author of Politics of Piety: The Islamic Revival and the Feminist Subject, which received the 2005 Victoria Schuck Award from the American Association of Political Science, and the co-author of Is Critique Secular?
 Blasphemy, Injury, and Free Speech (2009), published by the University of California Press.
-Her work has appeared in a variety of journals, including Critical Inquiry, Cultural Anthropology, Boston Review, Comparative Studies in Society and History, Social Research, American Ethnologist, Public Culture, and Cultural Studies.
-Mahmood is the recipient of the Carnegie Corporation’s Scholar of Islam Award (2007) and the Frederick Burkhardt Fellowship from the American Council of Learned Societies (2009-10).
-She is currently a Co-Principal Investigator on a three-year project, funded by the Henry R. Luce Initiative on Religion and International Affairs, which focuses on a comparative study of the right to religious liberty in Western and non-Western political contexts.
-Her broader work centers on issues of secularism, religion, gender, and post-colonialism in the Middle East.
+Her work appeared in a variety of journals, including Critical Inquiry, Cultural Anthropology, Boston Review, Comparative Studies in Society and History, Social Research, American Ethnologist, Public Culture, and Cultural Studies.
+Mahmood was the recipient of the Carnegie Corporation’s Scholar of Islam Award (2007) and the Frederick Burkhardt Fellowship from the American Council of Learned Societies (2009-10).
+She was a Co-Principal Investigator on a three-year project, funded by the Henry R. Luce Initiative on Religion and International Affairs, which focuses on a comparative study of the right to religious liberty in Western and non-Western political contexts.
+Her broader work centered on issues of secularism, religion, gender, and post-colonialism in the Middle East.